FriskyElectrocat/CLLocation-FESCoordinates/README.md

 * `FESCLLocationSeconds` – double used to store the seconds component of a coordinate.
 * `FESCLLocationCoordinate2D` – struct used to store a triplet of degrees, minutes, and seconds representing a coordinate.
 * `FESCLLocationMinDecCoordinate` - struct used to store of degrees and seconds representing a MinDec coordinate.
+* `FESCLLocationMinDec2D` - struct used to store a pair of FESCLLocationCoordinate2D that represent a location.

 ## Functions and Methods